jgreenhoe/game-engine-3d/README.md

 # game-engine-3d

 A 3d game engine written in python and c.
-Interprets and renders obj files and then uses pygame to draw(will use SDL in future version for speed).
+Interprets and renders obj files in python and uses ctypes to access SDL in c to draw.

 ## Dependencies